devedup/GenerateI18NConstants/README.md

 # GenerateI18NConstants
-Script, written in Swift, which generates a constants file to enable compile time checking and a more Swift way of localizing strings.
+Script, written in Swift 2.0, which generates a constants file to enable compile time checking and a more Swift way of localizing strings.

 ## What it does
 👍 Keep the Localizable.strings file your app already uses.